AnnMarieW/dash-multi-page-app-demos/README.md

 This example shows how to share data between pages of a multi-page app using caching.

 The easiest way to share data between callbacks is to use dcc.Store().
+See also example #10 multi-page-store.
 However, if you have large data, then you may want to use caching as described in example 3 and 4 in the Dash tutorial [sharing data between callbacks.](https://dash.plotly.com/sharing-data-between-callbacks)

 This example also demonstrates the use of the new `dash.get_app()` function that can be used to access the `app` object from modules within the `pages` folder without running into the circular imports issue.
 ![cache](https://user-images.githubusercontent.com/72614349/174487969-92fda7eb-9b9f-4797-8648-dc4809e31feb.png)